kivy/kivy/doc/sources/guide/basic.rst

 Installation of the Kivy environment
 ------------------------------------

-Kivy depends on many Python libraries, such as pygame, gstreamer, PIL, Cairo, and more.
+Kivy depends on many libraries, such as SDL2, gstreamer, PIL, Cairo, and more.
 They are not all required, but depending on the platform you're working on, they can be a pain to install.
-For Windows and MacOS X, we provide a portable package that you can just unzip and use.
+To ease your development process, we provide pre-packaged binaries for Windows, macOS and Linux.

 Have a look at one of these pages for detailed installation instructions: